-Single field, first harvest and JAS certified organic high-grade green tea
+Single field, single cultivar and first harvest organic green tea

 Gyokuro, also known as “Pearl Dew”, is categorically the highest grade of Japanese green tea.

-Gyokuro Gokou is unblended and region specific; as a result, the extraordinarily fine flavour carries the truest message of the terroir of the Ookawa family estate.
-Like matcha, tea bushes intended to produce Gyokuro are shaded between four to six weeks prior to harvest.
-The resulting tender dark green leaf, brewed for enjoyment across multiple infusions, affords an exquisite tasting experience of concentrated umami flavour and delectable vegetal sweetness and a lingering notes of dewy melon comes to mind.
+Just like matcha, tea bushes intended to produce Gyokuro are shaded between four to six weeks prior to harvest.
+The resulting tender dark green leaf, when brewed for enjoyment across multiple infusions, affords an exquisite tasting experience.
+A real delight to savour, concentrated umami flavour, delectable vegetal sweetness and a lingering notes of dewy melon comes to mind.

 This first harvest Gyokuro was grown on a single field in Uji Tawara, Kyoto, Japan, notable for its hilly terrain and proximity to the Uji river.
 A favourable growing climate, matched with the use of the Tana Oishitaen shading method, and the attention to detail of Mr Ookawa and his wife and son to produce a quality, mechanically harvested gyokuro.